-Two green spaces in the South Central and Eastern parts of Singapore were gazetted as Tree Conservation Areas (TCAs) on 2 August 1991.
-This is to control indiscriminate felling of mature trees.
+There are two areas in the South Central and Eastern parts of Singapore were gazetted as Tree Conservation Areas (TCAs) on 2 August 1991.
+This is to control indiscriminate cutting of mature trees.
 These areas were selected for conservation for our future generations to enjoy the vast extent of greenery and natural heritage.
 The mature trees in the TCA, some of which are 50 to 100 years old, help to beautify our environment with their lush foliage and shaded canopies.

-Developers and private property owners who wish to fell any mature tree with a girth of more than 1.0m, that measures at 1.0m from the ground and grows on a designated TCA, have to seek written approval from the Commissioner of Parks & Recreation.
+Developers and home owners who wish to cut any mature tree with a girth of more than 1.0m, that measures at 1.0m from the ground and grows on a designated TCA, have to seek written approval from the Commissioner of Parks & Recreation.
 This is required even if no development works are in progress on-site.